ideapark/career/Documentation/the-nature-of-lisp.md

 The code is almost the same, albeit a little longer than the original XML.
 So what's different?
-The answer is that the XML snippet introduces a special semantic contruct for copying.
+The answer is that the XML snippet introduces a special semantic construct for copying.
 If we could do it in Java it would look like this:

 ```